Dhamma Articles And Talks By Subject

 It is most skillful not to push yourself too hard and too fast, and also not to avoid increasing your practice time when appropriate.
 If you have a teacher or someone who has some experience in establishing a meditation practice, seek their counsel as well.

 Establishing a mediation practice will be much more effective if done daily for short periods of time rather than long periods of meditation only occasionally.

 Meditation practice is not an endurance test and should not create more stress by having too high expectations of your self and your practice.
 The strongest impediment to establishing a meditation practice will prove to be your own judgments of your practice.

 Joining a regular meditation group that stays focused within the framework of The Eightfold Path is a great support to meditation practice.

 If you are following the instructions, putting aside thoughts as they arise, not following a thought with a thought as best as you can, and returning your awareness to the sensation of breathing in your body, you are establishing a meditation practice.

 Avoid judging yourself or your practice harshly.
-Always be loving and gentle with yourself and enjoy your practice.
+Always be loving and gentle with yourself and others and enjoy your practice.